Sync Devices

 else {

-Write-Information "Running locally in IDE or terminal" -InformationAction Continue
+Write-Information 'Running locally in IDE or terminal' -InformationAction Continue

 $IsAzureAutomation = $false